earthly/website/blog/_posts/2022-05-19-kubernetes-terraform.md

 ### Having Support for Tools

 Terraform supports all kinds of services, with many plug-ins available.
 You can use it with its own configuration language or via its CLI.
-However, you don’t have to learn HCL.
+However, you don't have to learn HCL.
 The [Cloud Development Kit for Terraform (CDKTF)](https://www.terraform.io/cdktf) works with [TypeScript](https://www.typescriptlang.org), [Python](https://www.python.org), [Java](https://www.java.com/en/), [C#](https://docs.microsoft.com/en-us/dotnet/csharp/), and [Go](https://go.dev).

 There are [dedicated tutorials](https://learn.hashicorp.com/collections/terraform/aws-get-started) for using it with major services, including [AWS](https://aws.amazon.com), [Azure](https://azure.microsoft.com/en-us/), [Docker](https://www.docker.com), [Google Cloud Platform (GCP)](https://cloud.google.com/gcp), and [Oracle Cloud Infrastructure (OCI)](https://www.oracle.com/cloud/).